JuliaGPU/buildkite/agents/README.md

 These agents have an oneAPI-capable GPU for use with oneAPI.jl.
 The value of the `intel` tag indicates the hardware generation, e.g. `gen9`.

+## `rocm`

+These agents have one AMD GPU for use with AMDGPU.jl.
+Most necessary ROCm external libraries are installed and available.
+Image is based on `rocm/dev-ubuntu-20.04`.

 # Adding an agent